WANGJIEKE/count_lines/README.md

 # Count_Lines
-A simple Python program counting "useful" lines in .py file.
+A simple Python program counting "useful" lines in .py files.

 The definition of "useful" line is that the line is **NOT** a comment, a docstring, or blank.